Zagreus9723/Custom-Name-Checker/README.md

 # Custom-Name-Checker
 Customizable name checker for any site.
+Requires the latest version of chromdriver.